Skip to main content

 • Eligibility requirements: Patients must have at least one chronic or acute condition that warrants RPM services.
 Additionally, only established patients who have been evaluated and have a treatment plan can participate.

-• Minimum device readings: Providers must capture a minimum of 16 daily readings each month.
+• Minimum device readings: Providers must capture a minimum of 2-15 or 16 daily readings each month.

 • Minimum time spent: The care team must spend at least 20 minutes each month delivering RPM services, including reviewing and analyzing patient data and taking actions related to data insights.